Build a Consistent Sleep Routine with Therapy

 Tracking your sleep patterns helps increase awareness and accountability.
 A sleep diary can reveal triggers, trends, and progress over time.
 Use small rewards to reinforce your consistency.

-Behavioral Tool: Write down sleep/wake times, quality of sleep, and any deviations from your routine.
+Behavioral Tool: Write down your sleep and wake times, quality of sleep, and any deviations from your routine.
 Reward yourself weekly for sticking to your schedule.

 Overcoming Common Challenges

 Even with the best intentions, life can disrupt sleep routines.
-Travel, stress, or illness may throw you off track—but the key is to return to consistency as soon as possible.
+Travel, stress, or illness may throw you off track.
+The key is to return to consistency as soon as possible.

-Behavioral therapy reminds us: progress isn't about perfection, but about patterns.
-Missing one good night doesn’t erase your overall effort.
+Behavioral therapy reminds us that progress is not about perfection but about patterns.
+Missing one good night does not erase your overall effort.

 Final Thoughts

-A consistent sleep schedule is one of the most powerful tools for improving your mental and physical well-being—and behavioral therapy provides the practical structure to make it happen.
-By aligning your habits with your body’s natural rhythm and sticking to steady routines, you can train yourself to sleep more soundly and wake up refreshed.
+A consistent sleep schedule is one of the most powerful tools for improving your mental and physical well-being.
+Behavioral therapy provides the practical structure to make it happen.
+By aligning your habits with your body’s natural rhythm and maintaining steady routines, you can train yourself to sleep more soundly and wake up feeling refreshed.